 - my tutor binder (see above)

-- pencil pouches with other small pieces (magnet headers for my white board, four corners cards, Say It Like, While…cards, etc.)
+- pencil pouches with other small pieces that I like to have on hand just in case (four corners cards, Say It Like, While…cards, etc.)

 - painters tape